itom-project/plugins/AVTVimba/docs/avtVimba.rst

 * itom setup 1.4.0: This plugin has been compiled using AVT Vimba 1.3.0
 * itom setup 2.0.0: This plugin has been compiled using AVT Vimba 1.3.0
+* itom setup 2.1.0: This plugin has been compiled using AVT Vimba 1.4.0